Frama-PLC: User’s Manual

 "filters_out"

-file specifying the checks that can be declassified or an identifier related to the kind of alarms to declassify.
-Json
+file specifying the checks that can be declassified or an identifier related to the kind of alarms to declassify. - The

-format allows also to perform declassification according to pattern related to the context of the reported checks. --filter-out
+format allows also to perform declassification according to pattern related to the context of the reported checks. - The parameters can be overloaded using the

 "mast_regexp_order"